inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 tip_amount IS NOT NULL;
 ```

+When it completes running you will be able to see more information under these tabs
+- `details` -  model, loss, and optimization details
+- `training` - loss and duration graphs
+- `evaluatin` - evalutation metrics
+- `schema`

+#### FEATURE INFORMATION
+You can retrieve feature information using ml.feature_info
 ```sql
 -- CHECK FEATURES
 SELECT * FROM ML.FEATURE_INFO(MODEL `taxi-rides-ny.nytaxi.tip_model`);
 ```

+#### MODEL EVALUATION
+You can retrieve evaluation metrics using ml.evaluate
 ```sql
 -- EVALUATE THE MODEL
 SELECT